kirbs-btw/b25-model/README.md

 It's possible that I need to implement my own model for embedding those words of the playlist to let the context window slip.

+For CBOS to work i need to convert the algorithm to real c code and also optimize the operations.
+--> Tried training it with the full dataset (~1GB) after 1593min of training i needed to cancel it
+    --> starting with basic optimization and also possible to convert it all to c --> rought calculation said the training should take about 1200min...
+    --> possible to throw it on some cluster idk

 ## Relevant Papers
 Zarlenga, M.E., Barbiero, P., Ciravegna, G., Marra, G., Giannini, F., Diligenti, M., Precioso, F., Melacci, S., Weller, A., Lio, P. and Jamnik, M., 2022, November.
 [Concept embedding models](https://hal.science/hal-03854550/).
 In NeurIPS 2022-36th Conference on Neural Information Processing Systems.